umeshvk/TemporalDatabase/README.md

 Can you provide an overview of the code(a high level walk thru)?
 ---------------------------------------------------------------
 Yes I will be doing that this week or next.
-I may have a chance to do a presentationat work in which case I may put up a video.
+I may have a chance to do a presentation at work in which case I may put up a video.
 But this is currently low priority.
 Here is the idea in brief:

 1. Simulate customer relational database instance in Postgres.(It could have been any RDBMS)